 - Wait until the search is complete.

-- Delete the subkey if it is found and close the Registry Editor.
+- Delete the subkey if found, and close the Registry Editor.

-- Finally, restart your computer, and the Word files will open and get saved normally now.
-You’ll have to compromise on the preview option though.
+- Finally, restart your computer, and the Word files will open and save normally now.
+However, you’ll have to compromise on the preview option.

-7. Change the Value Data of MS Word from Registry
+7. Change the value data of MS Word in the registry.

-If the value data of AppData or Cache has been modified in the registry or wrongly entered, the work file error will take place.
-Its value should be set right in order for Microsoft Word to function normally.
-For this method, we’ll again utilize the Registry Editor to make the changes as follows:
+If the value data of AppData or Cache has been modified in the registry or entered incorrectly, the work file error will occur.
+Its value should be set correctly in order for Microsoft Word to function normally.
+For this method, we will once again utilize the Registry Editor to make the changes as follows:

 - Click Yes on the next dialog box to open the Registry Editor.